-Gold 1 OZ (XAU=X) Still In An Uptrend
+Gold 1 OZ (XAU=X) Still in an Uptrend

 PREC.M.XAU= is currently 16.9% above its 200-period moving average and is in an downward trend.
 Volatility is high as compared to the average volatility over the last 10 periods.

-Our volume indicators reflect very strong flows of volume into XAU= (bullish).
-Our trend forecasting oscillators are currently bearish on XAU= and have had this outlook for the last 5 periods.
+Our volume indicators reflect very strong flows of volume out of XAU= (bearish).
+Our trend forecasting oscillators are currently bearish on XAU= and have had this outlook for the last 6 periods.

 Latest posts by HEFFX Australia (see all)